 Each chapter begins with a list of quantifiable learning objectives and important vocabulary.
 Chapters also include periodic Learning Checks which provide a moment to stop and review.
 There are 12 “Experimental Investigations” included with the book, not in a separate manual, with instructions and materials listed.
-The teacher’s version of the experiment in on the Resource CD.
+The teacher’s version of the experiment in on the Digital Resources.
 Some experiments are demonstrated on Youtube videos.
 Some experiments require the use of special “widgets” which are available for purchase in the Special Parts Kit.
 These can be fashioned at home by a handyman if one is available; schematics are provided in the Digital Resource to make them.

 Integration is the inclusion of material across subjects relevant to the topic in the text: the history behind the science, grade-level mathematics, written and verbal English language skills, and measurement skills.
 Physical Science in particular even includes some discussion of epistemology (what kind of knowledge science gives us).
 References from the humanities are used where appropriate to add greater dimension, to humanize and decompartmentalize science, references to art, music, architecture, technology, and literature.